IPv6 at KIT

 The DNS-resolver should also be configured statically on servers.
 On a server that has an IPv6 address, only the IPv6 addresses of the resolvers should be entered.
 The IP addresses of the DNS resolver at KIT can be found on our overview page for the DNS server at KIT.

-In order to configure the server completely statically, you can also configure the default gateway statically.
-Thereby the first address in the subnet can be used, like it is described in the DNSVS.
-In every VLAN in the KIT core there can be fe80::1 as a default gateway configured instead.
+Not only with clients but also with servers the default gateway can be configured automatically by router advertisement.
+From our point of view there are no disadvantages in doing so.
+In order to configure the server completely statically, you can configure the first address in the subnet as the default gateway as it is listed in the DNSVS.
+In every BCD in the KIT core there can be fe80::1 as a default gateway configured instead.

 Attention: there where observed problems with the simultaneous evaluation of the router advertisements and the static configuration of the gateways under linux.
 It is highly recommended to deactivate the evaluation of router advertisements on linux servers, when the default gateways is registered statically.
 This is described in the slides above.